alekseyl/me-redis/README.md

   and from ZipToHash migration without key zipping (
-    though it's impossible to hot migrate from 'user:100' to 'user:1', 'B', because of same namespace 'user' for flat key/value pair and hashes, you'll definetely get an error )
+    though it's impossible to hot migrate from 'user:100' to 'user:1', 'B', because of same namespace 'user' for flat key/value pair and hashes, you'll definetely get an error from Redis )
 * reverse migration methods

 ```ruby